GSA/federal-website-index/README.md

 The goal of this project is to assemble an accurate, up-to-date list of the `.gov` public websites of the federal government.
 It turns out that there are a lot of sources to consider, but this repository will explain the process used and reference the source datasets.
 This effort is a part of the [Site Scanning program](https://digital.gov/site-scanning).

 The end product, a Federal Website Index, can be found [here](https://github.com/GSA/federal-website-index/blob/main/data/site-scanning-target-url-list.csv) and is automatically updated every week on Wednesday at 6pm ET.
-It is used by the Site Scanning program to serve as its list of Target URLs, is automatically updated every week on Wednesday at 6pm ET.
+It is then used by the Site Scanning program to serve as its list of Target URLs.

 ## Background